aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/mxnet-neuron/tutorials/tutorial-model-serving.rst

    curl -v -X POST "http://localhost:8081/models?initial_workers=1&max_workers=1&synchronous=true&url=resnet-50_compiled.mar" sleep 10 # allow sufficient time to load model

-Each worker requires NeuronCore Group that can accommodate the compiled model.
+Each worker requires a NeuronCore group that can accommodate the compiled model.
 Additional workers can be added by increasing max_workers configuration as long as there are enough NeuronCores available.
-Use ``neuron-cli list-ncg`` to see NeuronCore Groups being created.
+Use ``neuron-top`` to see which models are loaded on specific NeuronCores.

 8. Test inference using an example image: